 Positioning System of HDD Magnetic Heads

-In hard drives the positioning system has no discreteness, and placing on a track is made according to servo marks that provide a substantial growth of the accuracy of positioning and record density and also reduces the influence of temperature and other negative factors to the accuracy of reading of the information.
-Servo marks are marked out by electronics of an HDD from a signal which is constantly being read out by a magnetic head from a magnetic surface of the rotating disk; it allows defining their position against the magnetic disk and provides keeping on a required magnetic track.
+In hard drives the positioning system has no discreteness, and placing on track is made according to servo marks that provide a substantial growth of the accuracy of positioning and record density and also reduces the influence of temperature and other adverse factors to the accuracy of reading of the information.
+Servo marks are marked out by electronics of an HDD from a signal which is continuously being read out by a magnetic head from a magnetic surface of the rotating disk; it allows defining their position against the magnetic disk and provides keeping on a required magnetic track.